 This season we’re bringing you a collection of Ikat cushion covers that are full of colour and texture; Rich silk and velvet Ikats in jewel tones have been designed to add warmth, comfort and a touch of luxury to any space.

 Ikat is one of the oldest known patterned textiles in the world, with a history that spans across multiple cultures and is known to have existed in India since the 6th Century.

-Ikat a Malay-Indonesian language Ikat literally means tie and is a dyeing technique used to pattern textiles that employs resist dyeing on the yarns prior to dyeing and weaving the fabric.
+Ikat (a Malay-Indonesian language word that literally means to tie) is a dyeing technique used to pattern textiles that employs resist dyeing on the yarns prior to dyeing and weaving the fabric.
 [Source: Wikipedia]

 Ikat is a weaving style common to many world cultures and is thought to be practised in over 30 countries across the world.
 It is most prevalent in Indonesia, India and Japan but is also still common in Argentina, Bolivia, Ecuador, Guatemala and Mexico.
 In Iran, It goes by the Persian name, Daraee.
 In the 19th century, via the Silk Route, Uzbekistan and Xinjiang in Central Asia were famous for their fine silk Uzbek/Uyghur Ikat.